ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Open Peer can utilize standard TCP to connection from a peer to a server.
 In this mode, TCP is considered a stream and the same rules of packaging are applied depending on the context of the negotiated packaging.

-The packaging of an JSON message for deliver over RUDP is known as "json/tcp"):
+The packaging of an JSON message for deliver over TCP is known as "json/tcp"):

 ### JSON Signaling Using TLS ###

 Open Peer can utilize standard TLS to connection from a peer to a server.
 In this mode, TLS is considered a stream and the same rules of packaging are applied depending on the context of the negotiated packaging.

-The packaging of an JSON message for deliver over RUDP is known as "json/tls"):
+The packaging of an JSON message for deliver over TLS is known as "json/tls"):

 ### JSON Signaling Using Web Socket Protocol ###

 Open Peer can utilize standard Web Socket Protocol to connection from a peer to a server.
 In this mode, the web socket is considered a stream and the same rules of packaging are applied depending on the context of the negotiated packaging.
 For consistency, the size packaging already present in Web Sockets is ignored.

-The packaging of an JSON message for deliver over RUDP is known as "json/web-socket"):
+The packaging of an JSON message for deliver over web-sockets is known as "json/web-socket"):

 ### JSON Signaling Using Secure Web Socket Protocol ###

 Open Peer can utilize standard Web Socket Protocol to connection from a peer to a server.
 In this mode, the web socket is considered a stream and the same rules of packaging are applied depending on the context of the negotiated packaging.
 For consistency, the size packaging already present in Web Sockets is ignored.

-The packaging of an JSON message for deliver over RUDP is known as "json/tls-web-socket"):
+The packaging of an JSON message for deliver over secure web sockets is known as "json/tls-web-socket"):

 Message Layer Security